smourier/TraceSpy/README.md

 ![wpftracespy.png](doc/wpftracespy.png?raw=true)

+# Using WpfTraceSpy for .NET UWP (Universal Windows Application) Applications logging
-WpfTraceSpy can also log traces from UWP (Universal Windows Applications) LoggingChannel classes.
+WpfTraceSpy (not TraceSpy) can also log traces from UWP (Universal Windows Applications) LoggingChannel classes.
 To emit a trace from your app, it's super simple:

     // somewhere in your initialization code
     private readonly static LoggingChannel _channel = new LoggingChannel("MyApp", new LoggingChannelOptions(), new Guid("01234567-01234-01234-01234-012345678901")); // change this guid, make it yours!

     // everywhere in your code. add simple string traces _channel.LogMessage("hello from UWP!");

 Note you must configure the ETW provider specifically for that, like this: